A+ A A-

 ANS: Secondary 4 Normal (Academic) students

-who have sat for their 2023 GCE N-Level examinations as a school candidate, and have met both the following requirements are eligible to apply:
+who have sat for their GCE N-Level examinations as a school candidate in the preceding year, and have met both of the following requirements are eligible to apply:

 a.
 Obtained an ELMAB3 aggregate not exceeding 12 points at the GCE N-Level examination, prior to deducting any CCA bonus points; and